 – cold water

-- If you’re wondering how to clean blood out of a mattress and vomit stains, then read on for stain-removal solutions specific for blood and vomit stains.
+Have a specific stain?
+Check out our how to clean blood out of a mattress, vomit stains, and semen stains articles for stain-removal solutions specifics.
 But for general stains, mixing baking soda, salt, and cold water does the trick.

 More often than not, we come across readers who are in specific instructions on how to clean specific smells or stains.
 I know I’m occasionally guilty of breaking my good habits and eating and drinking in bed – who doesn’t love a glass of red whilst watching a film.

-Whilst the guide above is perfect for cleaning your standard mattress, these pesky stains and smells sometimes require an extra bit of hard work.
+While the guide above is perfect for cleaning your standard mattress, these pesky stains and smells sometimes require extra hard work.

 From red wine stains to blood and soiled mattresses, you can find a specific mini-guide on cleaning the stain or smell away below.

-- how to get blood out of mattress
+- how to get yellow stains out of mattress

-- how to clean vomit from your mattress
+- how to remove sperm stains from mattress and sheets

 How to Clean Different Types of Mattresses?